 Each state has its own rules and regulations governing cremation.
 In the State of Ohio, law does not require embalming.
 Most common carriers (airlines etc.) require embalming before transportation.
 The laws of the destination state or country will apply.

-Ohio law requires that a body be embalmed, refrigerated or placed in an odor-proof container 24 hours after the death.
+Ohio law requires that a body be embalmed or refrigerated within 48 hours after the funeral home takes possession of the remains.
 If you select a public service of visitation with an open casket, we do require embalming.

 Yes.
 The immediate family may view their loved one in our private viewing room before cremation.
 We will not allow public viewing without embalming.